Prat-21/Adventure-Works-Report/README.md

 **2**.**Decomposition Tree**: This AI visualization allows you to visualiza how your data is distributed across multiple dimensions.
 It aggregates data and enables drilling down into your dimensions in any order you like.
+                              Here, I have analyzed Total Orders using three dimensions that are category name, subcategory name and product name.